sassy/branch-cleaner/README.md

 # branch-cleaner

-delete all local branch expect the master.
+delete all local branches except the master.

 ## Usage